New to Yoga? We’ve Got You Covered with the Best Beginner Guide in Grand Rapids

 While we do welcome walk-ins, we highly recommend reserving your spot through our online Class Schedule page to ensure you secure a place, especially during peak evening and weekend times.
 Our rooms are kept at a comfortable capacity, and reserving guarantees your spot!

-• What are some key beginner yoga tips for dealing with the heat?
+• What are some key beginner yoga tips for staying comfortable during class?

 Explore Our New Student Intro Offer ($39 for 2 Weeks) →